slapxxi/slavapavlutin.github.io/_drafts/live/writing.md

 # On Writing

+I want to write a lot and write fluently but my writing seems such a waste that I want to give up immediately.
+What can I do about that?
+Actually, I can do everything that can help me overcome this attitude and start gaining some results from my life.

+## To Write a Lot I need to Read a lot

+Writing of others helps me shape my thinking and better understand how other people think while writing, how they produce ideas, and what they write about in essence.

+## The Essence - The most important thing about something

+I should focus on the essence of my life.
+In other words, I should pay attention only to what really matters.
+To identify what matters to me, however, I need to write and think a lot.

+## Organize your life thus organizing your thinking and vice versa

+There is a lot of chaos in my life now and I don't enjoy this state of affairs.
+I prefer being in charge not being leaded to nowhere by futile habits.

+---

+Anyway, I love the writing process so much as I hate realizing that my writing sucks.
+Actually, the idea that my writing sucks and would suck for a long time impedes my progress.

+For me, the most important part of writing is the effect of clarifying my thoughts and feelings.
+When I write I can reduce ambiguity in my thinking and life.
+You see, most of the time I can't think clearly and this leads me to nothing interesting.
+I can do a lot things given the free time I've got but I spend it fruitlessly.
+That's the disadvantage of my lifestyle.
+I can use writing to clarify thinking and return to the path I've chosen to walk along.

+First, writing can help me to avoid dull thinking and at the same time clarify it.
+In other words, prolific writing affect the way I think.
+In other words again, prolific writing really helps to articulate your feelings and make decisions wisely.

+Let's write step by step.
+First let's write about a single topic I consider interesting.
+Perhaps, a single most important benefit of writing.

+There are numerous topics to write about.
+I dare to say that there are infinite number of topics actually.
+However, to be an prolific author, I need to pick a topic of interest and write about it exclusively for a limited time.
+Later on, I can switch topics easily, but not being able to choose one among various is a problem that leads to procrastination and reduced productivity.

+If I want to write a lot, I need to choose now and keep writing until I'm out of ideas for my writing.
+Until then, it's pointless to give up writing about a particular topic because that could lead me astray.

+It's time to finally choose a topic to write about.
+Let's think about it together.
+I can't even imagine a topic fitting into my unusual and full of flaws thinking.
+However, that I don't know what to write about yet doesn't mean I cannot write about something to my advantage.
+I can write for writing to serve a particular goal I want it to accomplish.
+First of all, then, I need to decide on what writing can really do for me and how it can enlighten my life.

 ## Writing is Hard

 Writing is hard because it utilizes most of our thinking tools to get words on paper.